-The freezer or "three star" cabinet shall be filled with as many test packages as it can hold, the test packages having previously been brought to a temperature approximately equal to the classification temperature of the compartment or section.
+The frozen food storage compartment(s) shall be filled with as many test packages as they can hold, the test packages having previously been brought to a temperature approximately equal to the classification temperature of the compartment.

 The following conditions shall be met.